svanderbleek/cqrs-hypergraph-spec-propagators/README.md

 > And another class of questions are about how the domain has changed over time, ie "What's changed since offset X?"

+> Some example projections might be:

+> * A list of endpoints — That is all you get.
+There is nothing you do not need.
+> * A list of schemas / types represented as a list of rules (great for building a test suite), with all their references flattened, or as a JSON schema.
+> * Your API represented in OpenAPI — A traditional spec format is just another projection of the core data model.
+Even some of Optic’s more advanced features, such as support for Generics, can be projected onto OpenAPI.
+> * the changes made since the last version of the API.
+> * projections optimized for generating code

 * git for apis https://useoptic.com/blog/git-for-apis

 ## Definitions